Stop Guessing.

 500+ Clinical Lectures Delivered

-Nutritional Deficiency Diseases: A Doctor’s Complete Guide to Every Vitamin and Mineral Deficiency
+Vitamins and Minerals Deficiency Diseases: A Doctor’s Complete Guide to Every Deficiency

-⚡ Quick Answer: Nutritional deficiency diseases occur when the body lacks sufficient vitamins or minerals.
-The most common are iron deficiency (1.27 billion people), Vitamin D deficiency (~1 billion), and iodine deficiency (672 million).
-Symptoms range from fatigue and anaemia to blindness and nerve damage.
+⚡ Quick Answer: Micronutrients deficiency diseases occur when the body lacks sufficient vitamins or minerals.
+The most common are iron deficiency (1.27 billion people), vitamin D deficiency (~1 billion), and iodine deficiency (672 million).
+Symptoms range from fatigue and anemia to blindness and nerve damage.
 Most are preventable through a balanced diet and treatable with supplementation.
-A normal blood count does NOT rule out deficiency, specific tests (ferritin, B12, 25(OH)D, magnesium) are needed.
+A normal blood count does NOT rule out deficiency; specific tests (ferritin, B12, 25(OH)D, magnesium) are needed.

 The Diagnosis Hiding Inside Your ‘Normal’ Blood Test